 Supporting All Learners

-Invite a professional resume consultant or the personnel director of your school or local business to evaluate the resumes and offer feedback and suggestions for writing an outstanding resume.
+Invite a professional resume consultant or the personnel director of your school or a local business to evaluate students' resumes and offer feedback and suggestions for writing an outstanding resume.

 - Create a career portfolio

-Evaluate the student resume according to the Resume Requirements Chart.
-Evaluate the portfolio according to the three sections listed in Days 3-5, Step 3.
+- Evaluate student career portfolios according to the three sections listed in Part III, Step 3.